 FROM LINE TO LINE

 Here’s a fun idea that you can keep going long past lunchtime: Write the first line of a story.
-Have your child write the second line and bring it home.
+Then have your child write the second line.
 Continue on until the tale comes to a conclusion.